Skip to content

 If someone quotes you $400 for a full system install, something's wrong.
 They're cutting corners somewhere -- maybe skipping the post-test, using undersized piping, or not sealing the system properly.

 On the flip side, if you're getting quoted $4,000+ for a standard single-family home, you might be getting overcharged.
 Or the home genuinely needs complex work.
-Either way, get at least three quotes from NRPP or NRSB certified contractors and compare what each one includes.
+Either way, get at least three quotes from certified professionals and compare what each one includes.

 Does It Affect Home Value?